34th-Arma-Company/34th-PRC-Aux-Mod/doc/Config_Tutorials/Pbo_Creation_Dependence_Includes.md

 #include "pilot\config_weapons.hpp"
 ```

-The above block of code is what exists inside of '<i>#include "data\config_weapons.hpp"</i>' as you can see our includes in 34thPRC_ArmourStandard rather rapidly branch out.
-If it wasn't already apparent you can also include code alongside <i>#include</i>.
+The above block of code is what exists inside of `#include "data\config_weapons.hpp"` as you can see our includes in 34thPRC_ArmourStandard rather rapidly branch out.
+If it wasn't already apparent you can also include code alongside `#include`.

 ## Class Initialization
 If you refer back to <a href="./Texture_Swaps.md">Texture_Swaps.md</a> I mentioned that I would cover initialization later, well now's the time.
 Looking below you find the contents of "odst2/config_weapons.hpp"